What to Do When You're Angry

 While you 100% have a right to your anger, you don’t have the right to hurt anyone else with it.
 So, as you are getting to know your anger and working through it, make sure that you are extra careful with your words and your actions.
 Unfortunately, actions done in temporary anger (even if it lingers for a long time) can have permanent results and consequences.
 So, as you go through out your day to day, keep in mind that your anger is inside you and it’s unhappy and that can make you feel pretty unhappy, too.

-Be sure to watch our webcast on the Do’s and Don’ts of Anger inside of Naked Conversations and learn more about how to process your anger in a healthy way.
+Be sure to watch our webcast on the Do’s and Don’ts of Anger inside of MyMarriage365 and learn more about how to process your anger in a healthy way.

 Written by Anna Collins